-The IJB has appointed a Chief Financial Officer.
+The IJB has appointed a Clinical Director and a Chief Finance Officer.
 Corporate services including strategic planning, performance and business support services to the IJB are provided by NHS Tayside and Perth & Kinross Council.

 PURPOSE AND OBJECTIVES OF THE IJB